chinullu/DevOps-Project/README.md

 # DevOps-Project

-1. Createdweb server using a configuration management tool Chef with the following content:
+1. Created web server using a configuration management tool Chef with the following content:
 <html>
    <head>
      <title>Hello World</title>